Cataracts

 All surgery has risk involved, and cataract surgery with presbyopia correcting lenses is no exception.
 Surgery with presbyopia correcting lens implants carries all of the same risks as standard cataract surgery.
 In addition, some patients with accommodating lens implants can experience glare.
 Some patients with multifocal lens implants notice glare or halos around light.
 Most patients who do experience these symptoms find that they do fade as their brain adjusts to the new lens implant, however a small percentage of patients can find them bothersome.
 Some patients with multifocal lens implants may also find that they need more light to read.
 Patients with certain eye diseases may not be good candidates for certain types of lens implants.
 While these technologies work well, there is still a chance you may need glasses or contacts for some or all activities after surgery.
 There are additional costs with these types of lens implants that are not covered by traditional medical insurance.

 While there are risks involved and these lens implants are not for every patient, the majority of patients with presbyopia correcting lens implants are able to lead a life without the help of glasses or contacts.
-Most patients that selected these types of lens implants for their eyes would make the same choice again.
+Most patients who selected these types of lens implants for their eyes would make the same choice again.
 Ask us if you may be a good candidate.

 The decision to have cataract surgery is an important one that only you can make.
 The goal of any vision restoration procedure is to improve your vision.
 Serious complications with cataract surgery are extremely rare.
 It is a safe, effective and permanent procedure, but like any surgical procedure, it does have some risks.
 Going to an eye specialist experienced with the procedure can significantly minimize the risks involved with cataract surgery.
 However, we cannot guarantee you will have the results you desire.